F1 2019: Austrian Grand Prix Setup Guide

 READ MORE: All F1 2019 track guides

-For Austria we don’t want much wing angle at all.
-With just 7 real corners on the lap and 3 lengthy straights we can drop the front wing down a lot.
+For Austria, we don’t want much wing angle.
+With just seven real corners on the lap and three lengthy straights, we can drop the front wing down a lot.
 There are some tricky corners late in the lap so we can’t take it off completely, but a 2 front wing should be manageable.

 The rear wing can’t be that low or we will lose the back end every time we turn in, but it should be as low as you can bare in the final sector.
 That should be around 4.

-The transmission section is about how the power is deployed through the rear wheels and into the tarmac.
-Traction is vital here, especially with the exit of turn 3, but you don’t want to burn out the rear tyres by locking up the on-throttle differential too much.
+Traction is vital here, especially at the exit of turn 3, but you don’t want to burn out the rear tyres by locking up the on-throttle differential too much.
 This part of the setup really depends on how much traction control assist you use.
 The less TC used the more you want to unlock the on-throttle differential.
 We have gone for a 65% on-throttle differential here.
 Remember, this is a setting you can change in the race, so it isn’t vital to get this spot on before you hit the track.

 This is one of the most tricky parts of a setup to get right.
-If you just lift a setup off the top of the time trial lists you will often see maxed out camber settings and minimum toe settings.
-These are consistently fastest for one lap pace in Codemasters games, but they can ruin tyre life in a race.
+If you just lift a setup off the top of the time trial leaderboard you will often see maxed out camber settings and minimum toe settings.
+These are consistently fastest for one-lap pace in Codemasters games, but they can ruin tyre life in a race.